Introductions for students of landscape architecture

 Cultural landscapes is a term which covers the management approaches that English Heritage practices, a general introduction is on their website,http://www.english-heritage.org.uk/professional/research/landscapes-and-areas/protected-landscapes/ .
 The US equivalent of English Heritage is the National Parks Service and a review of their websife will inform those interested in cultural landscapes (http://www.nps.gov/history/ .

 Landscape architecture education websites

 There are also a number of websites aimed at those considering landscape architecture as a career.
-The American Society of Landscape Architects’ site is a first port of call..
+Many who have made these sites will think about if they should host them on Wix or WordPress?
+The answer is individual, of course.
+Still, the American Society of Landscape Architects’ site is a first port of call..
 It has an introduction to landscape architecture as a career,http://www.asla.org/CareerDiscovery.aspx and elsewhere there are thirty current project case studies on

 http://www.asla.org/sustainablelandscapes/ links to a whole series of chatrooms and blogs with public access.